Carolyn Rush announces another run for Van Drew House seat

 "It's early, but it's my understanding if you don't start early, it's too late," Rush said in a phone interview Thursday.
 "They tell you that the incumbents are constantly fundraising, planning for the next election, which is sad.
 It would be much better if they were doing the people's work.
 It is what it is until we can get campaign finance work done."

-Rush said her campaign will focus on strengthening the economy, addressing women’s healthcare rights, dealing with the health of the planet, and addressing the root causes of rising crime.
+Rush said her campaign will focus on strengthening the economy, women’s health care rights, the health of the planet and the root causes of rising crime.

 Rush ran in the Democratic primary in 2022 but was defeated by civil rights attorney and retired law enforcement officer Tim Alexander, of Galloway Township.